tguless/tulum/real_estate/07_Property_Acquisition_Checklist.md

   - [ ] Ensure your attorney is not also representing seller/developer
   - [ ] Verify your realtor is not secretly developer-affiliated
   - [ ] Use your own notary for document review (even if closing uses seller's)
+  - [ ] Confirm no undisclosed referral fees or relationships between your professionals

 ### 7.5 Document Authentication
 - [ ] **Verify all official documents**